-▶️ Short-term rental code changes approved, heading to Bend city council
+▶️ Short-term rental code changes approved, heading to Bend City Council

-Going from 250 to 500 feet is the recommended increase to buffer one short-term rental or S.T.R, to another.
+Going from 250 to 500 feet.
+That is the recommended increase to buffer one short-term rental (STR) to another in Bend.

-“Another part was to allow STR owners to use their properties as long-term rentals without losing the privilege of having it be an STR,” said Chair of the Bend Planning Commission, Scott Winters.
+“Another part was to allow STR owners to use their properties as long-term rentals without losing the privilege of having it be an STR,” said Scott Winters, Chair of the Bend Planning Commission.

-After Bend City Council asked staff to provide information and data on short term rentals in Bend, they later directed the planning commission to bring back amendments to the development codes for the 500-foot buffer and a long-term rental option for STR licensees.
+After the Bend City Council asked staff to provide information and data on short term rentals, they later directed the planning commission to bring back amendments to the development codes for the 500-foot buffer and a long-term rental option for STR licensees.

 Before the planning commission took to a vote on the change in the buffer size and licensing, they heard comments from the public Monday night.